-Similar to a PPO plan, members are not required to select a PCP or ob-gyn.
-They may receive treatment from any network provider or at any network facility.
-But, like the HMO, the EPO plan requires members to receive care from network providers and facilities to receive covered benefits.
+Similar to a PPO plan, Members are not required to select a PCP or ob-gyn.
+They may receive treatment from any network provider or at any in-network facility.
+But, like the HMO, the EPO plan requires Members to receive care from in-network providers and facilities to receive covered benefits.

-There are no out-of-network benefits unless a member's care has been coordinated, before the services are received, through Medical Management.
-Contact Medical Management at 1-800-425-7800 from 8 a.m. to 4:30 p.m., Monday through Friday.
+There are no out-of-network benefits unless a Member's care has been authorized by Utilization Management before the services are received.
+Contact Utilization Management through Provider OnLine at upmchealthplan.com/providers.